 When compared with thick leather, thin leather is ideal for sewing by hand, but both can be done with careful preparation.
 An industrial sewing machine is not needed for leather sewing as long as you use thin, soft skins such as lambskin leather.

 One of the most difficult parts of sewing leather by hand is keeping the two pieces from slipping and keeping the stitching straight.
 This is where the binder clips come in.
 Keeping the smooth sides out and the rough sides together, hold them together with the binder clips to ensure that the stitching holes align well.

 You will next want to give yourself even spacing to work from, which is where the fork comes in.
-Your goal is to create a guide by making spacing impressions on the leather.
-Making only 3 new marks each time, overlap the last impression to ensure even spacing.
+You aim to create a guide by making spacing impressions on the leather.
+Making only three new marks each time, overlap the last impression to ensure even spacing.

 Next, use your sewing awl to create holes.
 Pierce a hole through the leather, following the pattern made with the fork.
-You may need to puncture the hole from each side depending on how thick your leather is.
+You may need to puncture the hole from each side, depending on how thick your leather piece is.